General Education Requirements

-Our foundational courses target specific core skills that today’s employers look for in all new hires—including effective communication, critical thinking, and problem-solving.
-One survey found that 91% of employers consider these skills more important than a candidate’s undergraduate major.
+Our general education courses target specific future-proof skills that today’s employers look for in all new hires, including clear communication, critical thinking, problem-solving, organization, teamwork, and adaptability.
+These skills are highly automation-resistant, and surveys have found that many employers consider them more important than a job candidate’s college major.

 Students learn to read and write precisely, listen well, communicate clearly in group settings, and interpret visual communications.